 When Are Car Loans Finalized?

 Car loans are finalized once the car loan process has been completed.
 When your initial application is sent to a lender, you begin the process of qualifying for an auto loan.
-If you settle on an offer they pre-approve you for, then you still have to wait for them to close the deal.
-‘Finalized’ means the lender has reviewed your documents, re-pulled your credit, and made sure nothing changed in your credit history (such as applying for a credit card) since the pre-approval was initially gained.
-During this process, the lender can keep the initial deal on the table, change the conditions of the loan or deny the loan.The loan is only official once it’s been finalized.
+If you settle on an offer they preapprove you for, then you still have to wait for them to close the deal.
+‘Finalized’ means the lender has reviewed your documents, re-pulled your credit, and made sure nothing changed in your credit history (such as applying for a credit card) since the preapproval was initially gained.
+During this process, the lender can keep the initial deal on the table, change the conditions of the loan, or deny the loan.The loan is only official once it’s been finalized.
 After taking the loan, consider the process of refinancing a car loan to lower your APR.
-You can wait 60 to 90 days from the original loan to allow the vehicle title to transfer properly or even longer to improve your credit score for a chance at better rates.
-These are all things to take into consideration when figuring out how long does it take to finance a car.
+You can wait 60 to 90 days from the original loan to allow the vehicle title to transfer properly or even longer to build your credit score for a chance at better rates.
+Recommended: Credit Scores: What’s Involved in Calculating and Building Your Credit

 How Long Does It Take to Finalize a Car Loan?

 Typically, the longest it takes to finalize a car loan is a few days.
 In some cases, it can happen in just a few seconds.
 Nevertheless, exactly how long it takes to finance a car varies among lenders.In general, dealerships tend to finalize car loans quicker than online lenders, while banks and credit unions are known to take the longest.
 Purchasing a car through a private seller as opposed to a dealership may also extend the time it takes to finalize the loan.Keep in mind that a faster process isn’t always better for your wallet.
-For example, dealerships are known to charge higher auto loan interest rates than banks and credit unions.
-For your reference, 2021 U.S. auto loan statistics showed that borrowers with high credit scores had an average APR of 7.88% and those with low credit scores had an average interest rate of 16.18%.
+For example, dealerships are known to charge higher auto loan interest rates than banks and credit unions, and those with better credit scores tend to get better interest rates.
+In the third quarter of 2024, auto loan statistics showed that borrowers with superprime credit scores had an average APR of 5.08% on a new car and those with deep subprime credit scores had an average interest rate of 15.33% on a new car.
 With that said, there’s more to know about the function of car loans before you accept a finalized deal.

 Car Loan Underwriting Process